 During therapy sessions, family members discuss the family’s significant conflicts and how they are typically addressed within the family unit.
-Then, with the help of the therapist, they look at how they might improve the way they work through challenges.
-As the family strives to improve its conflict resolution skills, the therapist will help them take a closer look at how the family communicates.
+Then, with the help of the therapist, they look at how they might improve the way they communicate and work through challenges.

 6. A Closer Examination of a Teen’s Mental Condition

 When participating in family therapy as a part of a teen’s broader individual therapy and treatment strategy, parents and other family members will have an opportunity to learn about the teen’s mental health or addiction in depth.
 This process will help the entire family better understand and relate to the teen.
 Additionally, it can be effective in mitigating stress or concerns regarding the teen’s condition.